-Remove Move to appendix Кеер 🗶 Technical details Required legal disclosures ✓ Information on eligibility Repetitive information References to legislation ✓ Submission requirements Information not directly relevant to the form Agency governance ✓ Contact information
+Remove Move to appendix Keep Technical details Repetitive information Information not directly relevant to the form → Required legal disclosures→ References to legislation→ Agency governance ✓ Information on eligibility✓ Submission requirements✓ Contact information

 Another option is to provide 'just-in-time' instructions throughout your form, instead of relying on your clients to read a long introduction.
 This involves pop-up notifications or call-out boxes to provide information and instructions relevant to each section as clients move through the form.